 Although there is still a long way to go here in the UK, retirement villages are becoming more prevalent across the country, making this a viable and attractive option for people enthusiastically planning for their retirement and where best to spend it.

 The key aspect to retirement village living that really sets it apart from other alternatives is the unique combination of amenities and services it offers.
 Choosing to live at a retirement village puts you in complete control of your life right now, as well as for the future, so you can get on with enjoying your well-earned years of retirement knowing you’ve got support as and when you want it.

-With such a range from which to choose, it is worth spending time doing some thorough research so you can ascertain what is available to you in the area you have in mind.
+With such a range of retirement villages popping up across the country it's worth spending time doing some thorough research so you can ascertain what is available to you in the area you have in mind.